jepetersohn/phase-3-guide/week_1/README.md

 ## Day 4:  DBC Overflow

 - 9am - Railsy Talks
-	- Agile Refresher (agile refresher + spikes + git/feature branches + group overview + PR/commit messages (screenshots))
+	- Agile Refresher
-- am/pm - Choose Your Own Adventure group project - check out [this example](../../../../overflow-challenge).
+- am/pm - Choose Your Own Adventure [group
+project](../group_project_process.md) - check out [this example](../../../../overflow-challenge).
 You should create a group project with roughly equal complexity to the overflow challenge, or use the overflow challenge if you're not feeling creative.
 - 6pm
 	- Contine working on group project
 	- Micro-challenges: [Virtual Attributes](./virtual_attributes_micro_challenge.md) & [Rails + AJAX](./rails_ajax_micro_challenge.md)